nhsengland/NCDR-reference-library/README.md

 When running the server locally, we are using sass.
 So installl sass and run sass --watch csv_schema/static/css/styles.scss:csv_schema/static/css/styles.css

+deployment
+update hosts.dev (and use keys natch) set your branch in deployment/group_vars/all cd deployment ansible-playbook setup-server.yml -i hosts.dev

 #### TODO
 change the csv loader into a form. add in a search function, but lets find out which columns to query